jhuckaby/logalert/README.md

 - Monitor multiple logs at a time with different match criteria and different e-mail addresses.
 - Can handle log files with date/time stamps in their filenames / directories.
 - Designed to use very little memory and CPU.
-- Spin control prevents alert flooding.
+- Flood control prevents alert spamming.
 - Pre-compiled binary executables with no external requirements.
 - JSON configuration file.

 # Installation

+*(Click each section to expand)*

 <details><summary><strong>Linux / macOS</strong></summary>